ministryofjustice/ds-auth/README.md

  	You can find the service app running on `http://localhost:45454`

+  To find which users credentials you can use, look in the `db/seeds/users.rb` file

 ### Test setup

 To run the tests, you will need to install [PhantomJS](http://phantomjs.org/), the test suite is known to be working with version `1.9.7`, it may or may not work with other versions.
 To run the tests, use the command: ```bundle exec rake```